Donald Trump Bragged About ‘Very Good Call’ With Vladimir Putin Weeks After First Briefing On Russian Bounties

 “Three U.S. Marines were killed after a car rigged with explosives detonated near their armored vehicles as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan,” the report from The Associated Press noted.

 As The Inquisitr reported, there is evidence that the Russian bounties led to the deaths of at least some U.S. service members.
-As the report noted, there were a total of 31 American deaths from hostile gunfire or improvised bombs in Afghanistan during the last two years, though it was unclear how many of these may have been connected to the bounties offered to militant groups.
+There were a total of 31 American deaths from hostile gunfire or improvised bombs in Afghanistan during the last two years, though it was unclear how many of these may have been connected to the bounties offered to militant groups.

 The White House maintains that Trump was not told about the Russian bounties.